Contract Agreement Translation Services in All Languages

 Why does this law exist on the books in California?
 That question gets answered in paragraph 3: “The purpose of the law is to insure that Californians who speak a language other than English have a genuine opportunity to read the foreign-language translation of any proposed contract that has been negotiated primarily in that language, and to consult with others, before the contract is signed.
 It is never sufficient for the seller or creditor to give the foreign-language-speaking person the translation after he or she has executed (signed) the contract.”

 In other words, not only is it good business to avoid document translation failures so that you don’t lose money due to poor sales, in many cases it is a legal requirement to have certified translations of legal documents, including contracts and agreements.

 One of the things that bewilders us, given the large numbers of ways that translations have failed in the past, is that more businesses don’t demand certified translation services.

 We think that kind of thinking is crazy, because it’s basically a case of setting yourself up for failure and disaster.

 The bottom line remains the same.
 If you insist on hiring or involving translators who are not certified, you are actually taking your business’s future into your own hands, and not in a good way.

 After all, you really don’t want the government cracking down on you for failure to obey government regulations about professional legal agreement translation services where business-to-consumer contracts are concerned.
-It’s so much easier to go ahead and order multiple-language legal translations into Mandarin, Spanish, Indonesian, Arabic, Korean, Portuguese, or to request a legal document translation from English to Traditional Chinese and other contract translation services from our legal translations website.
+It’s so much easier to go ahead and order multiple-language legal translations into Mandarin Chinese, Spanish, Indonesian, Arabic, Korean, Brazilian Portuguese, or to request a legal document translation from English to Traditional Chinese and other contract translation services, such as translation of attorney-client representation agreement, fee agreement, retainer agreement, release agreement, settlement agreement, arbitration agreement, employment agreement, employment separation agreement, from our legal translations website.